 Calloway Developments, Earnouts and Mezzanine Financing continue to be a significant component of Calloway's strategic plan.
-As at December 31, 2011, Calloway has approximately 5.8 million square feet of potential gross leasable area that could be developed.
-Assuming Calloway continues to successfully manage the development of leasable area and raise the capital required for such development, Calloway plans to develop approximately 2.0 million square feet of this gross leasable area internally ("Calloway Developments"), approximately 2.2 million square feet of the space to be developed and leased to third parties by SmartCentres and other vendors ("Earnouts") and approximately 1.6 million square feet of the space to be developed under mezzanine financing purchase options ("Mezzanine Financing").
+As at December 31, 2012, Calloway has approximately 4.5 million square feet of potential gross leasable area that could be developed, excluding the VMC development.
+Assuming Calloway continues to successfully manage the development of leasable area and raise the capital required for such development, Calloway plans to develop approximately 2.4 million square feet of this gross leasable area internally ("Calloway Developments"), approximately 1.2 million square feet of the space to be developed and leased to third parties by SmartCentres and other vendors ("Earnouts") and approximately 0.9 million square feet of the space to be developed under mezzanine financing purchase options ("Mezzanine Financing").